• Skip to primary navigation

 • Add crushed red pepper and toast for 30 seconds.

 • Add meat, tomato sauce, and chicken base dissolved in a cup of hot water.
-Mix and let it come to a boil.
+Mix while scraping up the fond (the browned bits) from the bottom of the pot for that extra flavor.
+Let it come to a boil.

 • Add bay leaves, fish sauce, sugar, a pinch of salt, and pepper to taste.
 Mix together.

-• Lower the heat to medium.
-Cover and simmer for 1½ to 2 hours, until the meat is tender.
+• Lower to medium heat and cover with the lid.
+Simmer for 1½ to 2 hours, until the meat is tender.
 Skim off the fat layer that pools on the surface.

 • Mix in potatoes and carrots.
 Cook for 10 to 15 minutes until almost tender.